Traffic Director overview

 acts as a gateway to three services that are not running proxies.
 Traffic

-from both an external HTTP(S) load balancer and an internal HTTP(S) load balancer is routed to the gateway
+from both an external Application Load Balancer and an internal Application Load Balancer is routed to the gateway

 and then to the three services.